Compliance Frameworks

 Overview

-Here is a non-exhaustive list of encryption FusionAuth uses:
+Here is a non-exhaustive list of cryptographic and encryption functionality FusionAuth uses:

 Signing

-FusionAuth signs the items below using various cryptographic signature algorithms including HMAC, RSA, and ECDSA:
+FusionAuth signs the items below using various cryptographic signature algorithms including HMAC, RSA, ECDSA, and EdDSA:

 • JWT signing